AashayBharadwaj/Supply_Chain_Projects/README.md

 Backward Calculation: Start from period t = N and work backwards to find the lowest options to satisfy the demand of each D(t).

-Results & Conclusion: Feel free to follow me on medium for more articles related to Data Analytics and Supply Chain Management.
+Results & Conclusion:
 Forward Calculation: You should export the results of the forward calculation using a table like the one below.
 Period 1, if you produce for the first month demand only (D(1) = 200 units): 500$.
 Two first months (D(1) + D(2) = 350 units): 650$.
-Backward Calculation: We can use the table above